vasia/snailtrail/README.md

 This is a fork of [SnailTrail](https://github.com/strymon-system/snailtrail), a tool to run online critical path analysis on various stream processors (see also the [SnailTrail NSDI'18 Paper](https://doi.org/10.3929/ethz-b-000228581)).

 The fork builds upon the original repository and implements further algorithms for analyzing stream processors.
-It currently focuses on the 0.9 version of [Timely Dataflow and Differential Dataflow](https://github.com/timelydataflow).
+It currently focuses on the 0.9 version of [Timely Dataflow and Differential Dataflow](https://github.com/timelydataflow) and won't refrain from breaking existing upstream abstractions (even though they should be relatively easy to add back in at a later point in time).

 ## Structure